Best Brighton Restaurants

 Burnt Orange

-Burnt Orange is one of those restaurants that makes you proud Brighton has such an incredible food scene.
-Set inside a beautifully converted 16th-century coaching inn on Middle Street, just moments from the seafront, the menu is built around small plates cooked over wood fire, blending Mediterranean and Middle Eastern flavours with seasonal British ingredients.
+Set inside a beautifully converted 16th-century coaching inn on Middle Street, just moments from the seafront, Burnt Orange has a menu that is built around small plates cooked over wood fire, blending Mediterranean and Middle Eastern flavours with seasonal British ingredients.
 The lamb cigars are legendary for good reason, and the smoked aubergine with pomegranate is worth the trip alone.
 From the same group behind The Salt Room and Coal Shed, it is no surprise that Burnt Orange has been voted Brighton's Best Restaurant multiple years running and holds a Michelin Bib Gourmand.
 Book ahead, especially for Friday or Saturday evenings when the restaurant transforms into a late-night cocktail bar that keeps going until 1am.

 STEAKHOUSE